home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 - The `end_date` is the upper bound and applied to the event's `start` (exclusive).
 This has the same `tzinfo` as `start_date`.
 - Recurring events should be flattened and returned as individual `CalendarEvent`.

-An calendar entity is responsible for returning the events in order including correctly ordering all day events.
-An all day event should be ordered to start at midnight in the Home Assistant timezone (e.g. from the start/end time argument `tzinfo`, or using `homeassistant.util.dt.start_of_local_day`).
+A calendar entity is responsible for returning the events in order including correctly ordering all day events.
+An all day event should be ordered to start at midnight in the Home Assistant timezone (using input from the start/end time argument `tzinfo`, or using `homeassistant.util.dt.start_of_local_day`).
 Note that all day events should still set a `datetime.date` in the `CalendarEvent` and not a date with a time.